-More is being demanded of agencies by government, consumers, professionals, volunteers, our donors and supporters.
-There is a stronger external focus on accreditation, best practice and demonstration of outcomes to support evidence based practice.
+With more being demanded of agencies by government, clients, professionals, volunteers, our donors and supporters, there is a stronger external focus on accreditation, best practice and demonstration of outcomes to support evidence based practice.
 These issues have all impacted on our plan.

-Hutt Street Centre has grown rapidly over the past five to six years, and our goal is to remain committed to our mission and to continue working in collaboration with our key stakeholders which include our clients, staff, funders, policy makers, volunteers, donors, supporters and our industry partners.
+Hutt Street Centre has grown rapidly over the past five to six years, and our goal is to remain committed to our vision and mission and to continue working in collaboration with our key stakeholders.